 Elimination of federal support to ethanol production from edible grains (farm animal and/or human).

-Revision of the office of Director of National Intelligence to include control of budget appropriations for the member agencies of the intelligence community – just as recommended by the 9/11 Commission Report (starting on page 27 of the Executive Summary) co-chaired by Thomas Kean and Lee Hamilton.
+Revision of the authorities of the office of Director of National Intelligence to include control of budget appropriations for the member agencies of the intelligence community – just as recommended by the 9/11 Commission Report (starting on page 27 of the Executive Summary) co-chaired by Thomas Kean and Lee Hamilton.
 Tilford was not impressed with the DNI analysts and management officials with whom he worked in 2006 and took time from his 2012 campaign to revisit this issue in Washington, DC and Charlottesville, Virginia confirming with management officials in both the Defense Intelligence Agency and the National Ground Intelligence Center (respectively) that the value added by the current DNI organization remains minimal – and the cost is not only financial but another layer (added delay in intelligence delivery, results further removed/filtered from raw data) between intelligence providers and national decision makers.

 Revision/clarification of War Powers Act.
 Self-explanatory: Afghanistan, Iraq, Syria.